koonyook/MCalib/index.md

 - benchmarkRecord.7z contains 1 record of a moving passive single-marker wand in parallel with a marker-based motion capture system.
 This record contains 7 videos in mjpeg format recorded at 50 fps and a tsv file to represent the 3D trajectory of the passive marker recorded at 200 Hz from Qualisys.
 You should not use this data as an input to your calibration method as it is use exclusively for independent benchmarking.

 ### If you choose to calibrate from pre-extracted input,
-Download all the pre-extracted data from [here](https://drive.google.com/file/d/14S-sDUGC9x6hr8-vcOYlJcvWw5kFrmKP/view?usp=sharing) (~17 MB).
+Download all the pre-extracted data from [here](https://drive.google.com/file/d/14S-sDUGC9x6hr8-vcOYlJcvWw5kFrmKP/view?usp=sharing) or from [mirror link](https://e.pcloud.link/publink/show?code=XZrJnxZATN0HVjlEo5hdLSr9lT4wVjREmX7) (~17 MB).
 The password is provided in the article.
 This compressed file can be extracted by 7Zip.
 - chessboard folder contain 7 pickled file.
 One file is for one camera.
 Each pickled file contain the following dictionary.
 ```
 {